Reporter's notebook: How my dad, 106, survived the 'other' pandemic - the Spanish flu

 CLICK HERE FOR THE FOX NEWS APP

 And does Ed Palkot think the U.S. will get through this pandemic like it managed to get through the Spanish flu?
-He thinks ught about it for a moment and replied, "I hope so ...
+He thought about it for a moment and replied, "I hope so ...
 I hope so."
 As we all do.